 Use only a pinch for seedlings

 Seedlings already have everything they need to grow within them.
-So, if you use too much worm casting on them, you might suffocate the seed.
-The ideal move will be to add a pinch of worm casting to each seedling; you can also treat the soil with a small amount.
+So, if you use too much worm castings on them, you might suffocate the seed.
+The ideal move will be to add a pinch of worm castings to each seedling; you can also treat the soil with a small amount.
 Also, when transplanting them to your garden, add one or two teaspoons of vermicompost for optimal results.

 Add a cup or two for full-grown plants